 and $B_0,B_1, \ldots, B_m$ are independent Wiener processes.
 The volatility process $S^k$ is given by

-We restrict ourselves to two-dimensional processes, i.e.\ $m=2$.
+We restrict ourselves to two-dimensional processes, i.e., $m=2$.
 We generate the observation times $T_i^k$ by two independent Poisson point processes with scale parameters $\lambda = (\lambda_1, \lambda_2)$.
-We standardize time so that one unit corresponds to one second in 6.5 hours long trading day.
+We standardize the time so that one unit corresponds to one second in a trading day that is 6.5 hours long.
 The time window for which we compute the quadratic covariation is therefore \num{23400} seconds long.
-In the case of two independent Poisson processes, the refresh time sampling results in the average number of observations
+In the case of two independent Poisson processes, the refresh time sampling results in an average number of observations of

-We contaminate the efficient prices by the market microstructure noise.
+We contaminate the efficient prices by market microstructure noise.
 The observed prices $X^k$ are then

-The simulations are perfomed \num{1000} times, i.e. we simulate \num{1000} days.
-The volatility process \eqref{eq:simVolatility} is simulated using the exact simulation algorithm for the Ornstein--Uhlenbeck process.
-The first observation on each day is generated using the stationary distribution $Q_0^k \sim \mathrm{N} \left(0, (-2 \theta)^{-1} \right)$.
-The efficient price process \eqref{eq:simEfficient} with its components \eqref{eq:simComponent} is simulated using the Euler method.
-The initial observation is set to $P^k_0 = 0$.
+The simulations were perfomed 1\,000\,000 times, i.e., we simulated 1\,000\,000 days.
+The volatility process \eqref{eq:simVolatility} was simulated using the exact simulation algorithm for the Ornstein--Uhlenbeck process.
+The first observation for each day was generated using the stationary distribution $Q_0^k \sim \mathrm{N} \left(0, (-2 \theta)^{-1} \right)$.
+The efficient price process \eqref{eq:simEfficient} with its components \eqref{eq:simComponent} was simulated using the Euler method.
+The initial observation was set to $P^k_0 = 0$.

-As in \cite{Barndorff-Nielsen2011a}, we set the parameter values for the efficient prices to $\mu=0.03$, $\rho=-0.3$, $\alpha=-0.3125$, $\beta=0.125$ and $\theta=-0.025$.
-Such values reflect the empirical properties of financial markets and result in the expected value of quadratic covariation given by
+As in \cite{Barndorff-Nielsen2011a}, we set the parameter values for the efficient prices to $\mu=0.03$, $\rho=-0.3$, $\alpha=-0.3125$, $\beta=0.125$, and $\theta=-0.025$.
+These values reflect the empirical properties of financial markets and result in the expected value of quadratic covariation given by

-Furthermore, we consider three scenarios for the noise -- $\xi^2=0$ (denoted as None), $\xi^2=0.001$ (denoted as Small) and $\xi^2=0.01$ (denoted as Large).
-Finally, we consider two scenarios for the sample size -- $\delta = (1, 0.5)$ (denoted as Moderate) and $\delta = (0.1, 0.05)$ (denoted as High).
-We choose much higher frequencies than \cite{Barndorff-Nielsen2011a} to reflect the current trading behaviour.
-The scenario with moderate frequency has on average \num{23400} and \num{46800} observations respectively while the high frequency scenario has \num{234000} and \num{468000} observations respectively.
-After the refresh time sampling, we have on average \num{20057} observations for the moderate frequency and \num{200571} observations for the high frequency.
+Furthermore, we consider three values for the noise: $\xi^2=0$ (referred to as None), $\xi^2=0.001$ (referred to as Small) and $\xi^2=0.01$ (referred to as Large).
+We consider two frequencies: $\delta = (1, 0.5)$ (referred to as Moderate) and $\delta = (0.1, 0.05)$ (referred to as High).
+We choose much higher frequencies than \cite{Barndorff-Nielsen2011a}, so as to reflect current trading behavior.
+The scenarios with moderate frequency have on average \num{23400} and \num{46800} observations, respectively, while the high frequency scenarios have \num{234000} and \num{468000} observations, respectively.
+After the refresh time sampling, we have on average \num{20057} observations when using the moderate frequency and \num{200571} observations when using the high frequency.